Hygrophorus purpurascens

-Hygrophorus purpurascens, commonly known as the purple-red waxy cap, is a species of agaric fungus in the family Hygrophoraceae.
+Hygrophorus purpurascens, commonly known as the purple waxy cap or purple-red waxy cap, is a species of agaric fungus in the family Hygrophoraceae.
 Its cap has a pink background color with streaks of purplish red overlaid, and mature gills have red spots.

 Taxonomy

 The species was originally described as Agaricus purpurascens by Johannes Baptista von Albertini and Lewis David de Schweinitz in 1805.
 Elias Fries transferred it to the genus Hygrophorus in 1838.
 Paul Kummer's 1871 Limacium purpurascens is a synonym.
 The specific epithet purpurascens means "becoming purple".
 It is commonly known as the "veiled purple hygrophorus".

 Description

 The cap is convex to flattened, measuring 6–15 cm in diameter.
 The color is pinkish red in the center to white, often irregularly tinged with pink.
 The flesh is white.
 The gills have a decurrent attachment to the stipe and are white to pale pink spotted with pinkish or purplish red.
 The stipe measures 3–10 cm long by 1–2.4 cm wide, and is more or less the same color as the cap, often spotted with dark red.

 The spore print is white.
 The spores are thin-walled, elliptical, smooth, and measure 5.5–8 by 3–4.5 μm.
 The basidia (spore-bearing cells) are narrowly club-shaped, thin-walled, four-spored, and measure 40–56 by 5–8 μm.